T

 neighborhood

 The heart of Santa Fe, this historic plaza is surrounded by adobe buildings housing shops, galleries, and restaurants.
-It's a vibrant hub for local culture, art, and history.
+It's a National Historic Landmark with a rich past.

 • Look for Native American artisans selling jewelry and crafts under the portal of the Palace of the Governors.